Chart Color Schemes

 Employment performance in Mackay has been below expectations when compared to most other areas nationally

-Mackay's workforce is skilled with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 7.6% as of June 2025.
+Mackay's workforce is skilled with manufacturing and industrial sectors prominently represented.
+The unemployment rate in Mackay was 7.6% as of June 2025, compared to the Rest of Qld's 3.9%.

 Employment growth over the past year was estimated at 7.6%.
-As of June 2025, 2,222 residents were employed while the unemployment rate was 3.6% higher than Rest of Qld's rate of 3.9%.
-Workforce participation in Mackay was somewhat below standard at 56.0%, compared to Rest of Qld's 59.1%.
+As of June 2025, 2,222 residents were employed with an unemployment rate 3.6% higher than the Rest of Qld's rate.
+Workforce participation in Mackay was 56.0%, below the Rest of Qld's 59.1%.
 Employment is concentrated in health care & social assistance, accommodation & food, and retail trade.

-Mackay demonstrates notable concentration in mining with employment levels at 2.3 times the regional average.
-Education & training has limited presence with 4.3% employment compared to 9.1% regionally.
-There were 3.1 workers for every resident as of the Census, indicating Mackay functions as an employment hub attracting workers from surrounding areas.
-Over the 12 months to June 2025, employment increased by 7.6% while labour force decreased by 0.3%, causing the unemployment rate to fall by 6.8 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.8%, labour force grow by 2.0%, and unemployment rise by 0.2 percentage points.
-State-level data to Sep-25 shows QLD employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest Mackay's employment could grow by approximately 6.2% over five years and 13.5% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The mining sector shows notable concentration with employment levels at 2.3 times the regional average.
+Education & training has limited presence, with 4.3% employment compared to the regional average of 9.1%.
+There are 3.1 workers for every resident in Mackay, indicating it functions as an employment hub attracting workers from surrounding areas.
+Over the 12 months to June 2025, employment increased by 7.6% while labour force decreased by 0.3%, causing a significant drop of 6.8 percentage points in the unemployment rate compared to Rest of Qld's increase of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest Mackay's employment could grow approximately 6.2% over five years and 13.5% over ten years, based on a simple weighting extrapolation of industry-specific projections.

 Frequently Asked Questions - Employment